 While Sputnik's success meant the United States fell behind the Soviet Union at the beginning of the space race, eventually the U.S. surpassed the U.S.S.R.
 The Soviets were successful in launching the first man and the first woman into orbit.
 But the U.S. was the only nation that succeeded in landing astronauts on the moon.
 While Sputnik marked the beginning of the space race, the Apollo 11 moon landing was the end of it.

-To learn more about space and related topics, launch over to the links on the next page.
+To learn more about space and related topics, launch over to the links below.